 b) Stock List: While preparing the single consolidated list of stocks, average full market capitalization of the previous six months of the stocks will be considered.

 c) Like for Like Comparison: As AMCs will have one scheme per category, it will be easier for the investor to compare the options available.
 All schemes of different AMCs of a category will have similar styles and characteristics, which will result in a “apples to apples” comparison.

-d) Better choice by fewer options: With AMCs forced to ensure one scheme per category and fund labeling to be made in line with investment strategy, options will become lesser which should result in investors being more aware of their choice.
+d) The better choice by fewer options: With AMCs forced to ensure one scheme per category and fund labeling to be made in line with investment strategy, options will become lesser which should result in investors being more aware of their choice.

 e) Need for review in the short term: With the latest mandates, one can expect a short period of fund houses realigning their products.
 As such, many schemes may end up being quite different than what they originally were.
 Therefore, investors may need to keep a thorough eye on their funds to watch out for any changes that may occur and act accordingly.

-f) Possibility of reduction in performance: Like mentioned above, funds often change their investing styles to generate significant alpha.
-But after these regulations, alpha creation may be more difficult as the universe of stocks will be same for all schemes in a category.
-Furthermore, as per the latest mandate, if a fund wants to be categorized say as a large cap, it will have to invest only stocks defined as large cap as per regulations.
-So in the short term it may have to sell or buy some stocks which could have an impact on cost that would be borne by the investor.
-Also, as regulations would demand funds to rebalance their stocks as per the semi – annual publications of AMFI which enlist large, mid and small cap stocks, it may result in forced selling to accommodate any change in status of a stock, resulting in a possible negative impact on the performance of the fund.
+f) The possibility of the reduction in performance: Like mentioned above, funds often change their investing styles to generate significant alpha.
+But after these regulations, alpha creation may be more difficult as the universe of stocks will be the same for all schemes in a category.
+Furthermore, as per the latest mandate, if a fund wants to be categorized say as a large cap, it will have to invest only stocks defined as the large-cap as per regulations.
+So in the short term, it may have to sell or buy some stocks which could have an impact on cost that would be borne by the investor.
+Also, as regulations would demand funds to rebalance their stocks as per the semi-annual publications of AMFI which enlist large, mid and small cap stocks, it may result in forced selling to accommodate any change in the status of a stock, resulting in a possible negative impact on the performance of the fund.